Unlike you and I, the biggest party city in the world doesn’t take a day off on the 4th of July.

 July 4th Strip Fireworks in Years’ Past

-Below is a look at two Strip casinos who have held July 4th fireworks shows in the past, but who have not announced any plans for 2017.
-If they do, we will update this accordingly.
+Below is a look at two Strip casinos who have held July 4th fireworks shows in the past, but who have stopped in 2017.

 Mandalay Bay Fireworks